 - Operates as a partnership or self-employed without employees

-- New in the business
+- Is new to the business

 - Can’t afford insurance premiums